 - 7 days fully catered breakfast and dinner with local/ typical touch

-- Transportation in an airconditioned van with a bike trailer
+- Transfer in an airconditioned van with a bike trailer

 - Sight seeing as desired and information on the surrounding areas

 - Second to none service with passionate staff

 Rates are valid per person, based on double room occupancy.

 Price for SINGLE TRAIL HEAVEN excludes: